 Regeneration for ‘we towns not me towns’…a new agenda for town center development in north Wales?

-Julian Dobson, a recognized expert on urban regeneration, deliver a public lecture on Monday the 13th April to Sustainable Development students at Bangor University.
+Julian Dobson, a recognized expert on urban regeneration, will deliver a public lecture on Monday the 13th April to Sustainable Development students in G23 Thoday Building at 10am.

-Launching his new book How to Save our Town Centres, http://www.policypress.co.uk/display.asp?ISB=9781447323938&) to an audience of key stakeholders, Julian Dobson (of www.urbanpollinators.co.uk) led an ‘expert lead’ knowledge exchange activity which was both lecture and field based focusing on cutting edge thinking on local community-led regeneration
+Launching his new book How to Save our Town Centres, http://www.policypress.co.uk/display.asp?ISB=9781447323938&) to an audience of key stakeholders, Julian Dobson (of www.urbanpollinators.co.uk) will lead an ‘expert lead’ knowledge exchange activity which will be both lecture and field based focusing on cutting edge thinking on local community-led regeneration.

-Attendees included local regeneration based consultants, councillors and local authority officers and the event enabled the timely sharing and application of ideas about improving towns, cities and communities, given the substantial investment across Wales from Welsh Government Town Centre Partnership initiative
+Attendees will include local regeneration based consultants, councillors and local authority officers and the event will enable the timely sharing and application of ideas about improving towns, cities and communities, given the substantial investment across Wales from Welsh Government Town Centre Partnership initiative.

-Following the lecture, Bangor University students experienced at first-hand the innovative regeneration work carried out in Blaenau Ffestiniog by Antur Stiniog, Seren and other local agencies.
+Following the lecture, Bangor University students will experience at first-hand the innovative regeneration work carried out in Blaenau Ffestiniog by Antur Stiniog, Seren and other local agencies.